practicaldsc/fa24/calendar.md

 nav_order: 3
 ---

+{: .red }
+**This is the course website for a previous iteration of the course.
+If you're looking for the most recent course website, look at [practicaldsc.org](https://practicaldsc.org).**

 # 📆 Calendar

 The times and locations of office hours, as well as lectures and discussions, are all in the calendar below.
 The times and locations of office hours are subject to change week-to-week, so make sure to check the calendar before attending.